(Anesthesia) – Pulling Teeth: Reception and legacy

 To mark the 30th anniversary of Kill 'Em All July 2013, VH1 conducted a series of interviews with fellow musicians and fans of Metallica reflecting on the album's influence.
 Jason Newsted, who replaced Cliff Burton as bass player of Metallica after his death, spoke on the album and Burton's impact: "'Whiplash' and 'Anesthesia' are timeless masterpieces in my opinion.
 'Whiplash' for its raw appeal and Cliff opening up the sky for young aspiring bassists to venture out past the edges of where bass lived previously with 'Anesthesia.'"
 In the same series of interviews for VH1, Dream Theater drummer Mike Portnoy said he considers the song a highlight of the album.
 Portnoy remarked, "At the time, I was all about the songs, especially 'The Four Horsemen,' but now that I've heard them so many times I find my favorite part of the album is Cliff's bass solo.
 It shows what a virtuoso and how unbelievably original he was.
 I mean, a bass solo on a debut studio album, who does that?"

 In September 2019, Metallica recorded their live album S&M2 at the Chase Center in San Francisco, which was a live collaboration by the band and the San Francisco Symphony.
 Bassist Scott Pingel performed a live rendition of "(Anesthesia) – Pulling Teeth", along with Lars Ulrich on drums, as a tribute to the late Cliff Burton.

+A Metallica tribute album was released in 2025 titled No Life 'Til Leather - A Tribute To Metallica's Kill 'Em All.
+David Ellefson, former bass player and co-founder of rival thrash metal band Megadeth, recorded a cover of “(Anesthesia) – Pulling Teeth” for the album.
+In a statement made with Loudwire to promote the compilation, Ellefson said, "It was a total honor to be asked to participate in this album, especially to record the iconic bass composition '(Anesthesia) - Pulling Teeth' by the one and only Cliff Burton… It is my hope that this homage will highlight Cliff's larger-than-life personality and that his music will always live on through this unique and iconic song he gave to the world."
+Ellefson also said he was able to borrow one of Cliff's Aria Pro signature bass guitars and signature Morley fuzz/wah pedal for the session to replicate his sharp-yet-thunderous tone Cliff created on the original recording.